marcharper/python-ternary/README.md

 <img src="/readme_images/heatmap_rsp.png" width="500" height="375"/>
 </p>

-There is a large set of heatmap examples [here](http://www.marcharper.net/stationary_examples/index.html).

 # Axes Ticks and Orientations

 For a given ternary plot there are two valid ways to label the axes ticks